The Lift Boy

 The Lift Boy is an Indian family-drama film that was released in 2019.
 It was written and directed by debutant Jonathan Augustin and produced by Caroline Pictures.
 Moin Khan and Nyla Masood appeared in leading roles in the film.
 The music is by Ryan Clark and edited by Parikshhit Jha.

 Plot

 The film is about the life of 24-year-old Raju Tawde (Moin Khan).
-Raju’s father who is a lift operator in a building suffers heart attack while on duty.
+Raju’s father who is a lift operator in a building suffers from a heart attack while on duty.
 To fill his father’s shoes while he is away, Raju takes up the job.
 While working he befriends Mrs. D’Souza, the owner of the building.
 Throughout the course, Mrs. D’Souza helps Raju to clear a pending exam for engineering drawing.